SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Autoencoders with Convolutions.md

 :::section{.main}

 ## Introduction
 To be able to learn how to re-create a dataset, a model must have an understanding of the underlying **latent space**.
 The Convolutional Autoencoder compresses the information in an image dataset by applying successive convolutions.
 This output is passed to a Bottleneck layer, the smallest possible representation of the dataset.
 Using this compressed representation, the Decoder attempts to recreate the original dataset.
-In the process of re-creation, the compressed output resembles a sort of **Dimensionality Reduction** procedure, while the **Reconstruction Loss** can be used as a classification metric.
+In the process of re-creation, the compressed output resembles a sort of **[[../../Dimensionality Reduction|Dimensionality Reduction]]** procedure, while the **Reconstruction Loss** can be used as a classification metric.
 This article explores the architecture and methods behind creating a Convolutional Autoencoder.

 ## What is an Autoencoder?